 Autoclaved aerated concrete

-Autoclaved aerated concrete, or AAC, is concrete that has been manufactured to contain lots of closed air pockets.
-Lightweight and fairly energy efficient, it is produced by adding a foaming agent to concrete in a mould, then wire-cutting blocks or panels from the resulting ‘cake’ and ‘cooking’ them with steam (autoclaving).
+Autoclaved aerated concrete (AAC) is concrete that has been manufactured to contain closed air pockets.
+It comes in the form of panels or blocks.
+Lightweight and fairly energy-efficient, it is produced by adding a foaming agent to concrete in a mould, then wire-cutting blocks or panels from the resulting ‘cake’ and ‘cooking’ them with steam (autoclaving).
 The gas used to ‘foam’ the concrete during manufacture is hydrogen formed from the reaction of aluminium paste with alkaline elements in the cement.

+AAC is light-coloured.
+It contains many small bubbles or voids that can be clearly seen when looked at closely.
 These air pockets contribute to the material’s insulating properties.
-Unlike masonry, there is no direct path for water to pass through the material; however, it can wick up moisture and an appropriate coating is required to prevent water penetration.
+There is no direct path for water to pass through the material; however, it can wick up moisture and an appropriate coating is required to prevent water penetration.

 The compressive strength of AAC is very good.
-Although it is one-fifth the density of normal concrete it still has half the bearing strength, and loadbearing structures up to three storeys high can be safely erected with AAC blockwork.
+Although it is one-fifth the density of normal concrete, it still has half the bearing strength, and loadbearing structures up to 3 storeys high can be safely erected with AAC blockwork.